 In cases involving allegations of serious misconduct, the Commission may institute formal proceedings after the preliminary investigation is complete.
 Before issuing a formal complaint, the Commission must afford the judge notice of the charges through a "28-day letter."
 The judge then has 28 days to present, in writing, any matters the judge chooses for consideration by the Commission (the response period may be extended for good cause).
 MCR 9.222.
 When formal proceedings are instituted, the Commission issues a formal complaint, which constitutes a written statement of the charges.
 The judge’s answer to the notice of charges is filed with the Commission and served within 14 days after service of the notice.
-MCR 9.209.
-The formal complaint, the judge’s answer, and all subsequent pleadings are public documents, and are generally posted on the Commission's website (with limited exceptions as required by statute or court rule)
+MCR 9.224 and 9.230.
+The formal complaint, the judge’s answer, and subsequent filings in the formal proceedings are public documents, and are generally posted on the Commission's website (with limited exceptions as required by statute or court rule)

 The rules provide for some discovery between the parties after formal proceedings are instituted.
 At least 21 days before a public hearing on the formal complaint, the parties must exchange the names and addresses of all persons they intend on calling as witnesses at the hearing, and provide statements and affidavits given by those persons.
 The Commission is required to make available to the respondent judge, for inspection or review, all exculpatory material in its possession that it intends to introduce as evidence at the hearing.

 The Commission may petition the Supreme Court for an interim order suspending a judge pending final adjudication of a formal complaint, under the procedures set forth in MCR 9.225.

 After the judge has filed an answer to the charges, the Commission sets the matter for a hearing.
 As an alternative to hearing the case itself, the Commission may request the Supreme Court to appoint a master to hear and take evidence in the matter and to report to the Commission.
 Masters are active judges or judges retired from courts of record.